montazar2334/hello-world/README.md

 # hello-world
 This is for interaction II class hello my name is montazar.
 I am an amuture developer.
-Thanks
+My hobby is web designer.